Fix "Taking longer than usual" and transcription errors

 Quick checks

 • Is it happening every time?
-If occasional, temporary server load is likely the cause — no action needed.
+If only occasional, temporary server load is the likely cause — no action needed.
 If every dictation fails, continue below.

 • Is your internet working?
 Open a browser and load any website.
 If it fails, the problem is your connection, not Flow — fix that first.
 If it loads normally, continue below.